Ally511/GPT/README.md

 * forward pass
 * backward pass
 * optimizer
-* generate fuction
+* generate function

 In training a step through the network functions as follows:

 First the training function is called which is passed the number of training steps, as well as after how many steps the training progress should be evaluated.
-For every step we sample a batch of inputs and targets from the trokenized training version of the shakespeare corpus.
+For every step we sample a batch of inputs and targets from the tokenized training version of the shakespeare corpus.
 With these the forward step is called

 #### The forward pass
 The goal of the forward pass within training is to quantify the current performance of the embedding.
 Within the neuronal network, the embedding are the weights (of size vocab_size x vocab_size).
-From a higher-level perspective however, the embedding is a bigram word-cooccurance matrix that is modifed based on the input examples in traing.
+From a higher-level perspective however, the embedding is a bigram word-co-occurance matrix that is modified based on the input examples in training.
 For this, the input is first reshaped into logits, changing their shape from batch, seq_len to batch, seq_len, vocab_size.
-Then we calculate and retrun both the logits and the softmaxed corssentropy loss between the input and the target.
+Then we calculate and return both the logits and the softmaxed cross-entropy loss between the input and the target.

 #### The backward pass
 Now that we have quantified the performance we have to modify the weights accordingly.
 For this we have to calculate the gradient.
 Luckly for us the gradient through the softmaxed crossentropy is just the softmaxed input minus the one-hot encoding of the targets.
 To then apply the errorsignal only to the relevant weights we matrix mutliply them with the transposed one-hot-encoding of the original input.